2006 ACC Championship Game: Game summary

 The 2006 ACC Championship Game kicked off at Alltel Stadium in Jacksonville, Florida on December 2, 2006.
 The game was broadcast on ABC, and earned a 4.0 television rating.
 This figure was down slightly from the previous year's game, which earned a 5.1 rating.
 Brad Nessler, Bob Griese, Paul Maguire, and Bonnie Bernstein were selected to announce the game.

 At kickoff, a light breeze was blowing from the northeast at 5 mph, the air temperature was 59 °F, and the weather was foggy with a light rain.
 Rain had been falling for several hours, turning the field into a muddy mess that would hinder play throughout the game.
 62,850 tickets were sold for the game, and that number was given as the official attendance.
-Real attendance estimates range from 40,000-50,000, due to the poor weather and the fact that the stadium was half-empty through much of the game.
+Real attendance estimates range from 40,000 to 50,000, due to the poor weather and the fact that the stadium was half-empty through much of the game.

 During the pre-game coin toss, a member of the Wounded Warrior Project, which rehabilitates wounded American war veterans, threw the ceremonial coin.
 Georgia Tech won the coin toss and elected to receive the ball to begin the game.
 After Georgia Tech made its selection, Wake Forest elected to defend the north end zone to begin the game, forcing Georgia Tech's kickers to kick into the wind during the first and fourth quarters.